KyberNetwork/developer-portal/docs/overview-architecture.md

 ---
 ## Introduction

-The two main components in the Kyber Protocol are `KyberNetwork.sol` and `KyberReserve.sol`, which together implements Kyber Network and the reserve(s).
+The two main components in the Kyber protocol are `KyberNetwork.sol` and `KyberReserve.sol`, which together implements Kyber Network and the reserve(s).
 However, additional auxiliary contracts are required to create upgradeable components that might be frequently updated, and also because solidity contract size is limited to 25Kb.

 ## High-level Overview